Pigeonlover/didit-reddit-upvote-example/README.md

 1. Fork the repository (check "copy the main branch only") and clone your fork to your local machine
 2. Run `npm install`
-3. Create a `.env.local` file in the root directory and add the following environment variables:
+3. Change the name of the `.env.example` file to `.env.local` in the root directory, then add the following environment variables:
    - `DATABASE_URL` - the URL of your Postgres database (eg. the Supabase connection string)
    - `AUTH_SECRET` - the Next Auth secret string (this can be anything at all like a password, but keep it secret!)
-   - `AUTH_GITHUB_ID` - the GitHub OAuth client ID (create yours in [Github developer settings](https://github.com/settings/developers)
+   - `AUTH_GITHUB_ID` - the GitHub OAuth client ID (create yours in [Github developer settings](https://github.com/settings/developers))
    - `AUTH_GITHUB_SECRET` - the GitHub OAuth client secret (create this in [Github developer settings](https://github.com/settings/developers))
 4. Create the database schema by running the SQL commands in `schema.sql` in your database (eg. by running the commands in Supabase Query Editor)
 5. Run `npm run dev` to start the development server